Imperal Docs

 )

-# Your handler — the LLM calls this.
+# Your handler — the agent calls this.
 Pydantic params are auto-detected

-# from the type annotation, so no extra `pydantic_param=` argument is
+# from the type annotation, so no extra parameter is needed.
+The handler

 @chat.function(